 “Yes, that was all.
 Then he left.”

 I looked at him suspiciously.
 He seemed honest, though.
-He wasn’t a man from this world and barely cared about the things that ran it, so I chose to believe him.
+He wasn’t a man from this world and barely cared about anyone or anything in it, so I chose to believe him.
 I was also glad I had never come here with Lara, but I was also worried about her.

-My friend hung around for a few more minutes, but we didn’t talk anymore.
+My friend hung around for a few more minutes, but we no longer talked.
 He finished wiping the counter, aligned the glasses on the shelves, arranged the bottles so their labels faced the hall, and then turned around to go somewhere.
 I followed him with my eyes until he vanished behind the glass door.
-I was still worried.
-Things were obviously getting hot here, and we had to leave sooner rather than later.
+I was still concerned.
+Things were clearly getting hot here, and we had to leave sooner rather than later.
 We already had targets on our backs!

-I knocked back my gin and stood up to leave too.
-I walked out of the bar and took the stairs to our room, thinking about how everything in my case had suddenly become such a huge mess.
-This entire fucking story looked so much like a bucket full of shit, which was extracted from different crappers, and now I had absolutely no way to know what was what!
+I knocked back my gin and stood up to leave, too.
+I walked out of the bar and took the stairs to our room, thinking about how everything, in my case, had suddenly become a huge mess.
+This entire story now looked like a bucket full of shit extracted from different crappers, and there was no way to know what was what anymore.
 For instance, what was the CIA director supposed to do in the private residence of the fucking chief of the DEA?
-On the other hand, what business did the DEA’s chief and Eternity’s boss have together, where Sandra stood straddling so dangerously?
+On the other hand, what business did the DEA’s chief and Eternity’s boss have together where Sandra stood straddling so dangerously?
 It certainly smelled of drugs and maybe prostitution, but why would she want to be part of it if she had her own business to run, which wasn’t so bad?
-And last but not least, how did the “extraterrestrials” from the planet Scandinavia fit into all this?
+And last but not least, how did the “extraterrestrials” from planet Scandinavia fit into all this?

-As I thought about it all, I felt like a movie character in the type of Hollywood thriller where the protagonist was used by secret services without his knowledge.
-I felt like both the CIA and DEA were pulling my strings to help them break a drug trafficking channel, and if, in the end, it turned out that Lara was also in the same game with the task of pushing me in the right direction, it would have been just awesome!
+As I thought about it all, I felt like a movie character in those Hollywood thrillers where the protagonist was used by secret services without his knowledge.
+I felt like both the CIA and DEA were pulling my strings to help them break a drug trafficking channel, and if, in the end, it turned out that Lara was also in the same game with the task of pushing me in the right direction, it would have been just perfect!
 I would surely end up in some gutter as a scapegoat while caught in their vicious and complicated game.

-Incidentally, it was very funny that I wanted to see him, although I didn’t know it yet.
-I realized it a few moments later when it struck me that the bellhop just couldn’t be in the elevator simply because he—or anyone else, for that matter—couldn’t be in two different places at the same time.
-The thing was that right now, he was comfortably resting—bodily, spiritually, or in any other way—in an armchair in the middle of my room, his arms hanging over the armrests, and his blood drying up while trickling down along them.
+Incidentally, it was funny that I wanted to see him, although I didn’t know why yet.
+I realized why a few moments later when it struck me that the bellhop just couldn’t be in the elevator simply because he—or anyone else, for that matter—couldn’t be in two different places simultaneously.
+The thing was that at that very moment, he was comfortably resting—bodily, spiritually, or in any other way—in an armchair in the middle of my room, his arms hanging over the armrests and his blood drying up while trickling down along them.
 There was a big, nasty-looking puddle on the floor behind his feet, and I knew the guy was stone dead even before stepping into the room and checking him.

 The sight of the dead body was truly disgusting.
-I had seen a dead man before—it wasn’t the first time for me—and I had had my fair share of wounded people too, but the inside of a human skull I hadn’t seen before!
-The wretch’s head was cracked open like a ripe watermelon, with multiple mini-fractures in his left temple—as if pellets from a shotgun shell had made them.
+I had seen a dead man before—it wasn’t the first time for me—and I had had my fair share of wounded people, too, but the inside of a human skull I hadn’t seen before!
+The wretch’s head was cracked open like a ripe watermelon, with multiple mini-fractures in his left temple.
+It seemed they had used shotgun shells.
 Between the shuttered bone segments, I could see hideous-looking reddish pulp.

 I felt sick.

-I sighed and forced myself to touch the right side of the corpse’s neck, near the carotid artery.
+I sighed and forced myself to touch the right side of the corpse’s neck near the carotid artery.
 The guy hadn’t stiffened yet, but his skin had started to turn blue.
 He probably lived until two hours ago, which meant the killer got to him just before I entered the hotel.
-The moment was actually so tense, as I still looked at the dead bellhop—thoughtful and confused—that when the window curtain unexpectedly danced in front of me as if someone was hiding behind it, it caught me totally unprepared, and I couldn’t even think, let alone react.
+As I looked at the dead bellhop—thoughtful and confused—the moment was actually so tense that when the window curtain unexpectedly danced in front of me as if someone was hiding behind it, it caught me totally unprepared and unable to act rationally.

-Since I had checked it there just a minute ago, it literally scared the crap out of me.
-Startled, I only jumped up and nearly threw myself toward the nightstand to write a full confession of the crime before shooting myself in my head so I wouldn’t have to go to jail.
-It was good that I lingered a bit, thinking that the police wouldn’t choose this way to come in, so I managed to stop myself before it was too late.
+Since I had already checked that place just a minute ago, the situation literally scared the shit out of me.
+Panicking, I jumped up and nearly threw myself toward the nightstand to write a full confession of the crime before shooting myself in the head to avoid jail.
+It was good that I lingered a bit too long, thinking that the police definitely wouldn’t choose such a way to come in, so I managed to stop myself before it was too late.

 Just a second later, Lara’s head appeared from behind the curtain without any warning whatsoever.
 Then she swooped into the room through the balcony window, which I had obviously left ajar, and she did it without even caring about the delicate mental condition anyone in the room might be in.
 At the same time, I felt relieved to see her alive.

-After receiving no answer from me, she stepped ahead, briefly glanced to the left and right, wanted to know where I had been all day, and then, when she looked at the armchair and saw what was in it, she finally froze, obviously shocked.
+After I did not answer, she stepped ahead, briefly glanced to the left and right, wanted to know where I had been all day, looked at the armchair, and when she finally saw what was in it, she froze, clearly shocked.

 Her jaw slowly dropped.